anand-808/Car-Rental-System/README.md

 ## Overview

 The Car Rental System is a comprehensive application designed to manage car rentals.
 This project focuses on database management and integration, providing a robust schema to handle various aspects of car rental operations, including dealers, customers, car details, and bookings.
+Built with Django, a high-level Python web framework, it leverages Django's ORM, admin interface, and templating system to simplify web development.

 ## Features